National Defense Authorization Act for Fiscal Year 2020

 Section 800

-Section 800 requires the secretary of defense to establish “pathways” to provide for the efficient and effective acquisition, development, integration, and timely delivery of secure software.
+Section 800 requires the secretary of defense to establish “pathways” to provide efficient and effective acquisition, development, integration, and timely delivery of secure software.
 These pathways are to have tailored requirements related to the following (among other things).

-• Rapid contracting procedures, including expedited time frames for making awards, selecting contract types, defining teaming arrangements, and defining options; and
+Rapid contracting procedures, including expedited time frames for making awards, selecting contract types, defining teaming arrangements, and defining options; and

-• Identifying initial contract requirements using summary-level lists of problems and shortcomings in existing software and desired features or capabilities of new or upgraded software, which are to be continuously refined.
+Identifying initial contract requirements using summary-level lists of problems and shortcomings in existing software and desired features or capabilities of new or upgraded software, which are to be continuously refined.

 DOD must issue initial guidance on the establishment of these pathways by next month.